rebi0s/environment/kubernetes/k8sSETUP.md

 # Configuring Rebios on Kubernetes
-This file describes the steps necessary steps to configure the Rebios on Kubernetes using a EC2 instance
+This file describes the necessary steps to configure the Rebios on Kubernetes using a EC2 instance

 # reBI0S Architecture